mysh3k/tibia-minimap2png/README.md

 - Package: Pillow

 ## Configuration
-### Configure this variables to suit your needs:
+### Configure these variables to suit your needs:
 - path
 - floor
 - map_type
-## Run script
+## Run the script
-### Get your maps in output directory 🧐
+### Get your maps in the output directory 🧐
-- Works with latest version of Tibia as of 08.07.2023 I don't know if it will work with previous or future versions
+- This script works with the latest version of Tibia as of July 8th, 2023.
+Please note that I cannot guarantee its compatibility with previous or future versions.